SÍM / THE ASSOCIATION OF ICELANDIC ARTISTS

 SIM Residency Project Manager

 Artists can stay for a period of one to three months and are accepted based on their project proposal and work examples.
 A bachelor's degree in fine arts or similar qualifications is required.
-The residency program includes artist talks and an exhibition at the end of each month.
+The residency program includes two public events: artist talk and open studios.
+Additional events like solo exhibitions at SIM Gallery, educational workshops, or collaboration projects with local art schools or kindergartens can also be organised.

 Duration of Residency